| |

 Journal article quoting the company CEO.
 Or picture walking into your doctor's office and whiling away the wait reading a framed profile of her that appeared in

-Healthy Living magazine.
 Too few media coverage recipients make the most of their minutes in the spotlight.
 In fact, with a couple of shrewd moves, publicity is a blessing whose benefits can keep on coming practically forever.

 First, as soon as possible incorporate your media success into your marketing materials.
 "As featured in..." is a good all-purpose phrase that impresses people.
 Even better, there's no reason to ever remove this reference.
 Once featured on “Good Morning America,” you can always tout that having happened.
-If you were highlighted in a publication or a broadcast that included

 |